bbauska/JS-svg/README.md

 graphics packages like Blender, and in countless video games down through the ages.
-Minecraft is a great example; those infinite blocky terrains where players mine for resources use height maps generated by Perlin noise to determine their various peaks and troughs.
+Minecraft is a great example; those infinite blocky terrains where players mine for resources use height maps generated by Perlin noise to determine their various peaks and troughs.</p>

-So Perlin noise is everywhere in the graphical domain.
-But what exactly is it?
+<p>So Perlin noise is everywhere in the graphical domain.
+But what exactly
+is it?</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-2a">5.2a Noise Explained</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Technically, noise functions do produce random numbers, but they do so in a smoothly ordered fashion, and this is what makes the difference.
+<p>Technically, noise functions do produce random numbers, but they do so
+in a smoothly ordered fashion, and this is what makes the difference.
 In Figure 5-1, the height of the white lines is randomized using a Perlin noise variable.
-This is an example of one-dimensional noise, that is, noise values that operate along a single axis.
+This is an example of one-dimensional noise, that is, noise values that operate along a single axis.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~ 36.
 A one-dimensional representation of Perlin noise values (120) ~~~~~~~~~~~~~-->
 <img class="displayed"